Crystal-Bell/Protocol-M.A.D.-W.E.A.R.-Adaptive-Seating-The-Snug-Fit-School-Bus-/README.md

 ​Dynamic Response: Using viscoelastic materials and haptic feedback, these seats act as a "soft shell" that adapts to the size of the passenger—from kindergarteners to high schoolers.
 ​Adaptive Safety: Instead of a rigid, choking belt, the seat itself uses gentle, structural tensioning during a sudden stop.
 It "hugs" the passenger to distribute force evenly across their body, eliminating the panic of traditional restraints.
 ​Integrated Monitoring: These seats could monitor the child's vitals or movement, providing the bus driver with a simple "All-Clear" haptic signal on their dash, making the driver's job easier rather than adding complexity...
+Note to Repository: We are targeting "Systemic Failure points"—not human moments.
+If a bus seat is dangerous, if a floor is a hazard, or if radio protocols allow sabotage, these are targets for M.A.D.
+W.E.A.R. and Haven-Lock intervention.
+We are not automating life; we are securing the environment so the human experience can happen safely.
 # Protocol-M.A.D.-W.E.A.R.-Adaptive-Seating-The-Snug-Fit-School-Bus-